 Asbury Splash Park – Asbury Park

-Plan a day of family fun at the Asbury Park Boardwalk, and while you're there take the kids to cool off at the splash pad, which includes a number of unique spray features like a giant tipping tea cup, an oversize garden hose nozzle, and seating for parents.
-It's not free ($9 for kids and $5 for adults), but this splash pad is more of a day trip destination.
+Plan a day of family fun at the Asbury Park Boardwalk, and while you're there take the kids to cool off at the splash pad, which includes a number of unique spray features like a giant tipping tea cup, an oversized garden hose nozzle, and seating for parents.
+It's not free ($10 for kids and $5 for adults on weekdays; $12 for kids and $6 for adults on weekends), but this splash pad is more of a day trip destination.
 You can hit the beach, play 18 holes of mini-golf, grab some food truck eats, or play pinball at the Silverball museum.
 This Jersey Shore splash pad is open seven days a week beginning in mid-June (weekends only prior to that), though we've found the park can close suddenly when in need of repairs, so call ahead or check its Facebook page for updates.

 Bridgeton City Park Splash Park – Bridgeton

 The splash park in Bridgeton City Park, which opened in 2013, offers more than 2,000 square feet of cool summer fun—all fenced in!
-It takes inspiration from its neighbor, the Cohanzick Zoo, and includes 28 zoo-themed fixtures, including fountains, buckets, water wheels, and canons.
+It takes inspiration from its neighbor, the Cohanzick Zoo, and includes 28 cool zoo fixtures, including fountains, buckets, water wheels, canons, and various animal-themed amusements.
 In addition to the water deck, the site features outdoor showers, restrooms, a concession stand, benches, and two pavilions.
-This year marked the opening of a brand-new mini golf course.
 The splash park is open seven days a week in the summer (after school is out) from 11am – 6pm, with additional hours during July and August.
-There is a small fee ($3) to enter the sprayground, and you can also reserve it for birthday parties.
+There is a small fee ($3) to enter the sprayground (blocked out in 2-hour-long sessions so as to accommodate all users), and you can also reserve it for birthday parties.

 Fasola Park – Deptford

-Fasola Park recently renovated its playground and splash pad, and while the water section is small, it still does the job.
+Fasola Park’s water feature is small, but it still does the job.
 Kids will love running through the sprayground's water jets, which are controlled by pushing a green button located in the middle of the splash pad.
 It's right next to the playground, which allows parents to easily keep an eye on more than one child.
 FREE

 Tips for Visiting a Water Playground with Kids